 Cardiovascular health is one of those burgeoning issues that we’re finding is linked to a variety of other health concerns.
 Therefore, it’s more important than ever to make sure you’re keeping your heart as healthy as possible!

 A small 26-person, 12-week study performed by the Department of Medicine and Therapeutics at the Chinese University of Hong Kong entitled Study of potential cardioprotective effects of Ganoderma lucidum found that “reishi mushroom may increase ‘good’ HDL cholesterol and decrease triglycerides” — a “type of fat (lipid) found in your blood” that are used as energy — both of which are indicators of overall heart disease risk.

 5. Controlling Blood Sugar

-Blood sugar is linked to a variety of health issues and is also a large indicator of diabetes risk.
+Blood sugar is linked to various health issues and is also a large indicator of diabetes risk.
 Much like heart health, it’s incredibly important to keep blood sugar levels balanced, level, and healthy.

 A few studies have shown that reishi mushrooms may contain molecules that decrease blood sugar.
 The human-based studies are preliminary, yet one study published in the International Journal of Medicinal Mushrooms did find some effects of blood sugar regulation in humans.

-While a few studies are promising, far more research is necessary to really unravel the mysterious connection between reishi mushroom and blood sugar control.
+While a few studies are promising, far more research is necessary to unravel the mysterious connection between reishi mushrooms and blood sugar control.

 Safely Consuming Reishi Mushroom

-While reishi mushroom is known for its health benefits, it’s also a mushroom meaning it’s got a toxic component to it, and it’s known for some unwanted side effects including a few non-urgent— such as an upset stomach, skin rashes, and nausea — and some very urgent — such as liver damage and liver toxicity, chronic diarrhea, blood stool, and nose bleeds.
+While the reishi mushroom is known for its health benefits, it’s also a mushroom meaning it’s got a toxic component to it, and it’s known for some unwanted side effects, including a few non-urgent— such as an upset stomach, skin rashes, and nausea — and some very urgent — such as liver damage and liver toxicity, chronic diarrhea, blood stool, and nose bleeds.